-The prioritization of cost optimisation and increasing efficiency facilitated the reduction of operating expenses by almost 11.4%, leading to an overall improvement of the cost-income ratio to 76%.
+The prioritization of cost optimization and increasing efficiency facilitated the reduction of operating expenses by almost 19% during Q1 2014, leading to an overall improvement of the cost-income ratio to 71%.

 Risk Management

 The Board of Directors has the ultimate responsibility to develop and implement the appropriate structures and mechanisms to identify, assess, and mitigate the bank's exposure to risk.
 The Board of Directors has set up the Risk Management Committee to monitor the full range of risks to which the bank is exposed.
 Moreover the Risk Management Committee has the decision-making authority in connection with risk.